hoangbaoan1901/I2324-INT2204_20-dictionary/README.md

 ## Features
-We offer English - Vietnamese translation, both: offline via words that came with the repo and, through Microsoft Translation API.<br>
+We offer English - Vietnamese translation, both: offline via words that came with the repo and, some what online through Microsoft Translation API.<br>
 Also we've also made a goofy clone of Wordle, feel free to try that out.

 ## Run